Semi-supervised Community Detection using Glauber Dynamics for an Ising Model: Main results

 If $t_n \defeq c \log \lambda_n$ with $0 < c < 1 / 4$, and the above conditions hold, then

 Moreover, the limit holds in expectation as well. \end{theorem}

-The Glauber dynamics used in Algorithm \ref{alg: algorithm} flip each spin at most at unit rate, which means that some spin flips at rate $O(n)$.
+The Glauber dynamics used in Algorithm \ref{alg: algorithm} flip each spin at most at unit rate, so the aggregate flip rate is $O(n)$.
 It follows that the average number of flips when the dynamics are simulated for $t_n$ units of time is $O(nt_n) = O(n \log \lambda_n)$, which is quasi-linear in the size of the graph.
 Theorem \ref{the: almost exact recovery} says that this is enough for almost exact recovery.

 \begin{remark} We require that $t_n < (\log \lambda_n) / 4$ for technical reasons, but believe that almost exact recovery is also achieved if $t_n$ grows faster.
 However, almost exact recovery may not hold if $t_n$ grows too fast.
-If $\alpha = 0$, then the stationary distribution of $\bsigma_n$ given by \eqref{eq: gibbs probability measure} assigns the highest probability to the configurations with constant spin.
-Thus, if $t_n$ grows fast enough, faster than the mixing time of $\bsigma_n$, then almost exact recovery does not hold. \end{remark}
+For example, if the clusters have the same size and $\alpha = 0$, then the stationary distribution of $\bsigma_n$ given by \eqref{eq: gibbs probability measure} assigns the highest probability to the two configurations with the same spin sign for all nodes.
+In this case, almost exact recovery does not hold if $t_n$ is larger than the mixing time of the Glauber dynamics, which is typically large in the presence of metastable states. \end{remark}